dokeeer/ToDo-Task/README.md

 # Todo App
-Todo app with adding, editing and deleting ToDos.
+Todo app with functions of adding, editing and deleting ToDos.

 ### Prerequisites